qweasd1/Refactor/ideas/PS_CMU.md

-Hi Professors from Institute for Software Research, nice to meet you.My names is Tony wang.
+Dear Professors from Institute for Software Research, nice to meet you.My names is Tony wang.
 I'm from China and is now working as a programmer for Citigroup Services and Technology(China) Limited.
 (CSTC)
-I've worked for 2 years after graduate.
-Though I didn't learn much CS class from school, I learned a lot myself during work.
+In this essay, I want to show my thoughts on Software Engineering.

-I really like computer science, especially for reusable module design,architecture, testing,design partterns, software development tools, language design and some other.
+What's the most important thing for Software Enginerring

 I will share my ideas on those areas in details in the following sections along with my working experience:
 ### software engineering
 software engineering is a big topic.
 It includes architecture, test, continuous integration, one-click deployment... just to name